 Thermal baths – Agua Hervida

 Another big draw is the indigenous market in the village of Silvia on Tuesdays when the Guambiano tribe come to market from their four villages of Pueblito, La Campana, Guambia and Caciques.
 There are only 12,000 in the tribe.
 They speak their own language and dress in their traditional garb.
-At the market they sell their arts and crafts, vegetables and fruit and buy supplies like rice beans, potatoes and farm equipment to take back.
-They come in colorful chivas buses and congregate around the main square.
-They don’t like cameras believing photos rob them of their soul.
-I just snapped hip shots.
-I know.
+At the market they sell their arts and crafts, vegetables and fruit and buy supplies like rice, beans, potatoes and farm equipment to take back.
+They come in colorful chiva buses and congregate around the main square.
+They don’t like cameras, believing photos rob them of their soul.
 From the main square in Silvia walk uphill to the church for a great view of the village below.

-Pasto, the southernmost major city in Colombia sitting high in the Andes, is a six hour bus ride from Popayan though the most dramatic mountain landscape of Colombia.
-Pasto sits at an elevation of 8,291 feet above sea level so unless you’re from Colorado it’s normal to be out of breath here at first.
+Pasto, the southernmost major city in Colombia sitting high in the Andes, is a six hour bus ride from Popayan.
+The road there goes though the most dramatic mountain landscape of Colombia.
+Pasto sits at an elevation of 8,291 feet above sea level, so unless you acclimated in Popayan or Quito, it’s normal to be out of breath here at first.
 Some visitors suffer acute altitude sickness with extreme headaches, swelling, aches and pains and nausea.
-The cure is to take drink some of the many teas they offer like Chapil di Lulu to help ease the ill effect.
+The cure is to take drink of some of the many teas they offer like Chapil di Lulu to help ease the ill effect.
 Take it easy – no volcano climbing or power walking around town – and get acclimated.
 Bad news – avoid coffee and booze.

 I stayed at a pleasant little hotel right in the city center – Hotel Casona Calle 20 no. 25-95 $14 a night all done in wood and a room with a beautiful view of the volcanoes in the distance.